 - There are waist and ankle cinches to help with versatility.

-- Comes in short, regular, and tall options and sizes 0-24.
+- Short, regular, and tall options and sizes 0-24.

 - A bit more affordable than other options.